SalmaTubail/Data_Science_Project/README.md

 4. The industry could potentially reduce the economic impact of weather-related disruptions

 ## Objectives:
+1. Identify the most delay-prone airports, routes, and carriers
-1. Identify the most infulential weather conditions regarding flight delays
+2. Identify the most infulential weather conditions regarding flight delays
-2. Develop predictive models to predict delay probabilities based on weather forecasts
 3. Compare how different airlines and airports handle similar weather conditions
-4. Analyze seasonal patterns in weather-related delays
+4. Develop predictive models to estimate delay probabilities based on weather forecasts
-5. Identify the most delay-prone airports, routes, and carriers Analyze seasonal and diurnal patterns in delays Visualize relationships between weather variables and delay durations
+5. Visualize relationships and correlations between weather variables and delay durations

-Calculate correlations between specific weather conditions and delay types Perform hypothesis testing to validate relationships Identify threshold values in weather parameters that significantly increase delay probabilities

-Create classification models for delay risk categories (minimal, moderate, severe) Evaluate model performance using appropriate metrics

-Deliverables

-Interactive dashboard visualizing key findings
-Report detailing significant weather-delay relationships Predictive tools for estimating delay risks based on weather conditions Recommendations for travelers on best times/seasons to minimize weather-related delays
+6. Analyze seasonal patterns in weather-related delays to make recommendations for best travel times for travelers.

 ## Data

 ### Primary Dataset: US Flight Delay and Cancellation Data